 JPP from Portugal suggested that it would be interesting to be able to compare and contrast the hit songs for each continent.
 This would let readers see how different regions have distinct musical "tastes".

 The North American results have been generated by combining all the charts from the USA and Canda.
-The European chart combines all the input charts that come from countries in Europe.
+The European chart combines all the input charts that come from countries in Europe (which includes the UK).
 The scores generated use the standard approach to generating the score.
 Since North America represents 39.9% of the worlds music revenue and Europe has 37.1% this division is probably fair.

 A different way to look at the regions is provided with the distinctive songs pages these list the hits that were most distinctive for the USA, UK, Germany, France, Canada, the Antipodes (Australia and New Zealand) and Scandanavia (Denmark, Norway, Sweden and Finland).